 Are you feeling stressed, anxious or depressed?
 Our doctors at Northbridge Medical Centre are committed to being the first ones who patients call for during mental health struggles.
 We understand how complicated mental illnesses can be, regardless of age.
 Almost half of all Australians from the ages 16 to 85 will experience a mental illness at some point in their life.

-The current COVID 19 crisis has brought dismay upon us all and will have ongoing effects on our mental health and lifestyles.
+The current COVID-19 crisis has brought dismay upon us all and will have ongoing effects on our mental health and lifestyles.
 How can we get through social-distancing restrictions, self-isolating policies or the fear of losing our jobs?
 Dealing with the uncertainties and worries which the Coronavirus brings is difficult.
 However, you are not alone.
 It is normal to feel anxious, stuck or unmotivated in times like this.
-At Northbridge Medical Centre, our doctors and staff are here to support you and all Australians through this crisis.
+At Northbridge Medical Centre, our doctors and staff are here to provide mental health support to you and all Australians going through this crisis.

 The Australian Government has long recognised the impact of mental illnesses on Australians.
-During the current COVID 19 crisis, the federal government has expanded funding to support a range of mental health services, such as Telehealth, Telephone and Video counselling.
-Fortunately we have doctors who have a special interest in mental health and we are able to offer consultation via Phone or Telehealth.
-With our knowledge, we will help guide you, ensuring that your well-being is our number one priority.
+During the current COVID-19 crisis, the federal government has expanded funding to support a range of mental health services, such as Telehealth, Telephone and Video counselling.
+Fortunately, we have doctors who have a special interest in mental health, and we are able to offer consultations via Phone or Telehealth.
+With our knowledge, we will help guide you, ensuring that your mental health and well-being is our number one priority.
 In addition, we also form a close liaison with various psychologist services, including clinical psychologists who provide Telecounselling services.

 A website that provides support, advice, and action related to mental health issues